shelavalepallavi/image-slider/README.md

 Add fullscreen and zoom controls

 🧑‍💻 Author
-Your Name
+Your Name - Pallavi Shelavale
-GitHub | LinkedIn